 As in some cases the same NOCs may manage more than one type of network (for instance, NREN and Campus Networks or Specific Research Networks), the total number of types of networks (125) is more than the number of valid responses.
-Compared to the number of respondents to the previous surveys, the number of Campus Networks is the one that has experienced a larger increase, being slightly higher than the number of NRENs for the first time since the survey is run.
-School Networks were included in this edition and appear in the results for the first time, although they are many times run from organisations that also run NREN, metropolitan or campus networks.
-Among the respondents who answered "Other", we can find company and data centre networks.
+Compared to the number of respondents to the previous surveys, the number of Campus Networks has increased the most, being slightly higher than the number of NRENs for the first time since the survey has been run.
+School Networks were included in this edition and appear in the results for the first time, although they are many times run from organisations that also run NREN, metropolitan, or campus networks.
+The respondents who answered "Other" include company and data centre networks.

-Chart 2 shows a comparison of the networks that participated in each one of the surveys.1
+Chart 2 shows a comparison of the networks that participated in each of the surveys.